 There's nothing like traveling to disrupt your sleep schedule.
 Even for the best sleepers, dealing with time changes, uncomfortable or unfamiliar beds, or too-bright lights can leave you exhausted and stressed when all you want to do is relax and have fun.

-Here are five of our top tips for getting optimal sleep when you're away from home.
+Here are five of our top tips for getting optimal sleep while you're away from home.

 1. Make a plan to beat jet lag